-5. Close the dialog and save your entries with OK.
-Touch × to discard the values.
+5. Close the dialog and save your entries with or .
+Touch it to discard the values.

 You have completed your HMI device screen settings.

 Screen orientation

 The orientation of the screen is determined by the configuration engineer when he creates the project.
 When the project is transferred to the HMI device, the appropriate screen orientation is set automatically.